Helping CIOs Prepare for the Workplace of the Future, Today

 By Marco Landi, President, Polycom Asia-Pacific

 Across the region, Asia-Pacific businesses and Governments continue to invest in transforming their workplaces to remain competitive in the digital era.
-Recently, the Australian Federal Government announced it will invest $350 million over three years from 2017-18 on a range of digital transformation initiatives.
-It intends to modernise, transform, and enhance the productivity of agency ICT systems, as well as training staff members in digital skills.
+Recently, the Australian Federal Government announced it will invest $350 million from 2017-18 on a range of digital transformation initiatives.
+It intends to modernize, transform, and enhance the productivity of agency ICT systems, as well as training staff members in digital skills.

 For me, the workplace of the future is about making businesses more productive while also making employees more collaborative and more satisfied with their jobs.
 It’s the blending of technologies and workspace that shifts the emphasis from focusing on ‘how do we wire this building?’ to ‘how do we wire our people?’
 However, even with all the amazing technology advances and bandwidth no longer the ‘problem child’ it used to be, there are still challenges to overcome when it comes to digital transformation.